-When Sister Schubert's Parker House rolls appeared in grocery stores everywhere, cooks around the country rejoiced.
+When Sister Schubert’s Parker House rolls appeared in grocery stores everywhere, cooks around the country rejoiced.
 Even the most seasoned bakers had to admit that hers were as good, if not better, than most homemade.
-The sausage-stuffed rolls are my personal favorite, because in my house they signify the arrival of fall.
-And although I will always have a love for those delicious store bought rolls, this recipe may have just kicked them out of my freezer for good.
+The sausage-stuffed rolls are my personal favorite.
+And although I will always have a love for those delicious store-bought rolls, this recipe may have just kicked them out of my freezer for good.

 I just so happened to grow up in a college town, so I was practically raised on the art of tailgating.
 I am headed home on Friday for the big kickoff weekend, and I am looking forward to the food almost as much as the big game.
 My mom’s pre-game Saturday spread rarely changes: you can always expect a cheesy breakfast casserole, custardy quiche lorraine, fresh fruit salad, homemade blueberry muffins, and Sister Schubert’s sausage-filled rolls.
 Oh, there are plenty of Bloody Marys and mimosas to drink, too!